Types of Contributions

 Submitted as separate files, not embedded in text fill

 Color illustrations will be considered for publication; however, the author will be required to bear the full cost involved in their printing and publication.
 The charge for the first page with color is $900.00.
 The next three pages with color are $450.00 each.
 A custom quote will be provided for color art totaling more than 4 journal pages.
 Good-quality color prints should be provided in their final size.
 The publisher has the right to refuse publication of color prints deemed unacceptable.

 Tables and Figures.
-Tables and figures (illustrations) should not be embedded in the text, but should be included as separate sheets or files in text format.
+Tables and figures (illustrations) should not be embedded in the text, but should be included as separate sheets.
 A short descriptive title should appear above each table with a clear legend and any footnotes suitably identified below.
 All units must be included.
 Figures should be completely labeled, taking into account necessary size reduction.
 Captions should be typed, double-spaced, on a separate sheet.
 All original figures should be clearly marked in pencil on the reverse side with the number, author’s name, and top edge indicated.

 Proofs.
 Page proofs are sent to the designated author using Taylor & Francis’ EProof system.
 They must be carefully checked and returned within 48 hours of receipt.

 Offprints/Reprints.
 The corresponding author of each article will receive 25 complementary offprints and one complete copy of the issue in which the article appears and up to two copies if there are multiple authors.
 Offprints of an individual article may be ordered from Taylor & Francis.
 Use the offprint order form included with page proofs.
 Up to 10 additional issue copies may also be ordered.
 If offprints are not ordered by the required date, reprint pricing goes into effect, and issue copies may not be ordered.